mlswg/mls-protocol/draft-ietf-mls-protocol.md

 ~~~~~

 Assuming that the ordering agreed by the group says that B's update
-should be processed before C's, the other participants in the group
+should be processed before C's, the other members in the group
 will overwrite the root value for B with the root value from C, and
 all arrive at the following state: